ainnmzln/Heart-Attack-Prediction-with-ML/README.md

 # Heart Attack Prediction with Machine Learning

 # 1. Summary
-The main objective of this project is to develop an app to predict the chance of a patient having heart attackwith machine learning model.
+The main objective of this project is to develop an app to predict the chance of a patient having heart attack with machine learning model.

 # 2. Datasets